DataVizForAll/google-sheets-geocoder/README.md

 # Google Sheets Geocoder
-Geocode addresses into latitude/longitude coordinates inside Google Sheets, with US Census or Google Apps service
+Geocode addresses into latitude/longitude coordinates inside Google Sheets, with US Census or Google Apps service.

 ## Demo Geocoder US Census or Google
 - Geocode locations into latitude, longitude, with source and match quality, inside a Google Sheet